JiyangJiang/BrainMRIpipelines/docs/source/dwi.rst

 ..  note::

-	Note that it seems DWI data transferred from scanner to Flywheel
+	Note that it seems DWI data transferred from scanner to Flywheel will lose some info, and are not compatible with MRtrix.
+Some observed issues include: 1) error of "slice position information missing from DICOM header!" when using mrconvert/mrinfo/mrcat to convert/view DICOM data downloaded from Flywheel, and 2) mif converted from data downloaded from Flywheel has more than 4 dimentions, and gives error of "contains more than 4 dimensions" when concatenate with other mif.
+By using mrinfo to view the header, dimension is 122 x 122 x 1 x 74 x 9, while 122 x 122 x 74 x 31 is expected.

+	These errors led me to work around it using the following methods.

 Use *3D Slicer* to extract series with the following series description to a specific folder, e.g., *3DslicerExtractedDWI*.